joachimdekker/master-thesis/docs/thesis/chapters/evaluation/methods.typ

 The proposed evaluation in this chapter serves two purposes: to approach the correctness of the compiler, and to assess the qualitative aspects of the generated code including performance, readability and adherence to idiomatic C\# practices.

 As such, this chapter reports on the evaluation along multiple factors.
 We first introduce the methods and metrics in @sec:eval:methods where we also touch upon what is considered idiomatic C\# code.
-Then, we show the results of the experiments in semantic equality and performance in @sec:eval:semantic-equality and @sec:eval:performance respectively.
+Then, we show the results of the experiments in semantic equality and performance in @sec:eval:results.
 Furthermore, we discuss the readability of the code through several examples.
 Finally, we consolidate the findings in a discussion in @sec:eval:discussion, also denoting the threats to validity of the research and experiments.

 = Methods<sec:eval:methods>